hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_target.html.markdown

 The following arguments are optional:

+* `appsync_target` - (Optional) Parameters used when you are using the rule to invoke an AppSync GraphQL API mutation.
+Documented below.
+A maximum of 1 are allowed.
 * `batch_target` - (Optional) Parameters used when you are using the rule to invoke an Amazon Batch Job.
 Documented below.
 A maximum of 1 are allowed.
 * `dead_letter_config` - (Optional)  Parameters used when you are providing a dead letter config.
 Documented below.
 A maximum of 1 are allowed.
 * `ecs_target` - (Optional) Parameters used when you are using the rule to invoke Amazon ECS Task.
 Documented below.
 A maximum of 1 are allowed.